Last reviewed on 1 August 2021

 It’s really important that you and your family follow the official advice – as this will help to protect you, reduce pressure on the NHS and save lives.
 Most people only get mild symptoms of coronavirus and don’t need to see a doctor or go to hospital.

 It’s perfectly natural to worry about your own health and that of other people in your family.
 Have a chat with your parents or carers or an older sibling about this – it’s important that they know how you feel.
-Always remember that following the official advice reduces the risk of getting the virus.
+Always remember that following the official advice reduces the risk of getting the virus and that the vaccine rollout is proceeding well.

 Read our blog by Callum (aged 12) who had to self-isolate.